$0 Northwest Territories Homeschool Quick-Start Checklist

 Locally Developed Courses as Elective Credits

-The 40 elective credits offer the most flexibility for homeschoolers.
-Locally Developed Courses allow families to propose courses grounded in NWT-specific or culturally relevant content and have them recognized for transcript credit.
-Hunter Education is already a pre-approved 3-credit course covering wildlife management, survival, and ethical harvesting practices.
-Families have used the LDC framework to formalize land-based learning into other elective credits as well.
+Locally Developed Courses allow families to propose courses grounded in NWT-specific or culturally relevant content and seek recognition for transcript credit.
+Hunter Education is already a recognized 3-credit course covering wildlife management, survival, and ethical harvesting practices.
+Other land-based learning should be discussed with the local principal/DEA before being treated as official diploma credit.

-For an LDC to appear on an official transcript, it must be approved by your DEA/DEC.
-The process involves submitting a course outline with learning outcomes, assessment methods, and credit value.
-Work with the Home Education Coordinator at your DEA (or the principal if there is no dedicated coordinator) early in the school year if you want LDCs to count toward the diploma.
+For an LDC to appear on an official transcript, arrange the course and its assessment with the local school/DEA/DEC.
+A course outline with learning outcomes, assessment methods, and credit value can support that discussion.
+Work with the principal or designated coordinator early in the school year if you want an LDC to count toward the diploma.

 Building an Official Transcript